opnsense/docs/source/manual/how-tos/caddy.rst

 **>Header**                         Header options
 **Header Manipulation**             Select one or multiple header manipulations.
 These will be set to this handler.
 **>Upstream**                       Upstream options
 **Upstream Domain**                 Should be an internal domain name or an IP Address of the upstream destination that should receive the reverse proxied traffic.
+If multiple upstream destinations are chosen, they will be load balanced with the default random policy.
+If unhealthy upstreams should be removed, set the Upstream Fail Duration for a passive health check.
 **Upstream Port**                   Should be the port the upstream destination listens on.
 This can be left empty to use Caddy default port 80.
 **Upstream Path**                   When using "reverse_proxy" (default), in case the backend application resides in a sub-path of the web root and its path shouldn't be visible in the frontend URL, this setting can be used to prepend an initial path starting with '/' to every backend request.
 Java applications running in a servlet container like Tomcat are known to behave this way, so set it to e.g. '/guacamole' to access Apache Guacamole at the frontend root URL without needing a redirect.
+**Upstream Fail Duration**          Enables a passive health check when multiple upstream destinations have been defined for load balancing. `fail_duration` is a duration value that defines how long to remember a failed request.
+A duration of 1 or more seconds enables passive health checking; the default is empty (off).
+A reasonable starting point might be 30s to balance error rates with responsiveness when bringing an unhealthy upstream back online.
 **>Trust**                          Certificate options
 **TLS**                             If the upstream destination only accepts HTTPS, enable this option.
 If the upstream destination has a globally trusted certificate, this TLS option is the only needed one.
 **NTLM**                            If the upstream destination needs NTLM authentication, enable this option together with TLS.
 For example: Exchange Server.